Push for fewer school tests in Georgia advances in Senate

 “The testing has been too much,” said Martin, R-Lawrenceville.

-Representatives from several teachers’ groups voiced support for the bill at Monday’s committee hearing, including the Professional Association of Georgia Educators and the Georgia Association of Educators (GAE).
+Representatives from several teachers’ groups voiced support for the bill at Monday’s committee hearing, including the Professional Association of Georgia Educators and the Georgia Association of Educators.

 They highlighted how easing test requirements would help relieve stress on both students and teachers.